Alice Aycock

 Alice Aycock (born November 20, 1946) is an American sculptor and installation artist.
 She was an early artist in the land art movement in the 1970s, and has created many large-scale metal sculptures around the world.
 Aycock's drawings and sculptures of architectural and mechanical fantasies combine logic, imagination, magical thinking and science.

 Biography

 Aycock was born in Harrisburg, Pennsylvania on November 20, 1946.
 She studied at Douglass College in New Brunswick, New Jersey, graduating with a Bachelor of Arts degree in 1968.
+Aycock wrote her Masters thesis on the American experience of the highway system in 1971.
 She subsequently moved to New York City and obtained her Master of Arts in 1971 from Hunter College, where she was taught and supervised by sculptor and conceptual artist Robert Morris.
 In the early 1980s, Aycock married artist Dennis Oppenheim.